<—WANT TO LEARN MORE?

-Sales tax is a tax placed on consumers by their state and local government.
+Sales tax is a tax on consumers by their state and local governments.
 Sales tax is charged to the consumer and is calculated as a percentage added to the price of a product.

 How does Sales Tax work?

-The seller is responsible for calculating sales tax, collecting it from consumers, filing with the state, and remitting the funds to state and local government.
-States and local governments use that money to fund things like schools, parks, roads, and special projects.
+The seller is responsible for calculating sales tax, collecting it from consumers, filing it with the state, and remitting the funds to state and local governments.
+States and local governments use that money to fund schools, parks, roads, and special projects.
 There’s no federal sales tax.
-In the United States, sales tax only exists on state and local government levels.
+In the United States, sales tax only exists at state and local government levels.

 How do you know if you are required to collect sales tax?